Let’s debunk this myth once and for all.

-If TSH is > 5.0 then slightly increase dose of Levothyroxine/Synthroid (or start medication if patient isn't already on it)
+If TSH is > 5.0 then slightly increase the dose of levothyroxine/Synthroid (or start medication if the patient isn’t already on it).

 If TSH is < 1.0 then lower the dose of levothyroxine/Synthroid to increase the TSH to a more satisfactory level.

 Does this even sound logical?

-How can something as complex as a hormone which interacts at a nuclear level in basically every cell in the body be controlled by 1 single measure?
+How can something as complex as a hormone, which interacts at a nuclear level in basically every cell in the body, be controlled by one single measure?

-Does this sound like a better approach then basing treatment off of the TSH?
+Does this sound like a better approach than basing treatment on the TSH?

 Let’s break this down:

-First you need to realize that being overweight is NOT a normal condition and having excess fat cells in your body really does wreak havoc on normal hormone systems in your body.
+First, you need to realize that being overweight is not a normal condition, and having excess fat on your body really does wreak havoc on your hormones.

-First -> Excess fat cells (adipocytes) secrete a hormone called leptin.
-Excess levels of leptin lead to leptin resistance and changes to TSH.
+First, excess fat cells (adipocytes) secrete a hormone called leptin (1).
+Excess levels of leptin lead to leptin resistance and changes in TSH.

-Second -> Leptin resistance directly leads to an increase in TSH but also... (skip to #4)
+Second, leptin resistance directly leads to an increase in TSH (2) but also reduces T4 to T3 conversion.

-Fourth -> Inflammation and Leptin resistance reduces peripheral T4 to T3 conversion causing tissue level hypothyroidism.
+Fourth, inflammation and leptin resistance reduces peripheral T4 to T3 conversion causing tissue-level hypothyroidism (5).

-This cascade of events is very well documented, but just not well known among physicians (or if it is it tends to be ignored).
+This cascade of events is very well documented, but just not well known among physicians.

 The point is this: